• Skip to primary navigation

 • 2 teaspoon fish sauce

-• 2 teaspoon white granulated sugar or cane sugar / palm sugar
+• 2 teaspoon white granulated sugar or granulated cane sugar

 • 1 teaspoon regular soy sauce or light soy sauce